NTech-Lab/docs/docs/prepare.rst

    .. code::

-      $ sudo dpkg -i <findface_repo>.deb
+      sudo dpkg -i <findface-repo>.deb

 #.
-Unpack the package with models.
-In the cluster environment, models are installed only on the **findface-nnapi** hosts.
+Unpack the packages with :ref:`models <models>` (face, gender, age, and emotions).
+In the cluster environment, models are installed only on the ``findface-nnapi`` hosts.

    .. code::

-      $ sudo dpkg -i <findface_data>.deb
+      sudo dpkg -i findface-data-*

 #.
 Add a signature key on each designated host.

    .. code::

-      $ sudo apt-key add /var/findface-repo/public.key
+      sudo apt-key add /var/findface-repo/public.key